rcap107/retrieve-merge-predict/documentation/preparation.md

 n_jobs=-1
 ```

-The configuration parser will prepare the data structures (specifically, the counts) for each case provided in the configuration file.
+The configuration parser will prepare the data structures for each case provided in the configuration file.

 Configuration files whose name start with `prepare` in `config/retrieval/prepare` are example configuration files for the index preparation step.